-- Certificates arrive in school during the Autumn Term (usually late November) and will be given out to Year 12 students throughout the year.
+- Certificates arrive in school during the Autumn Term (usually late November) and will be given out to Year 12 students throughout the year by the school they register at.
 Year 13 students are invited to a certification collection afternoon event by the school at which they register.
+Information on the date of such events will be posted on Social Media and the school websites.
 Please note: the school does not post out examination certificates to students. - Remember your certificates are extremely important documents and must be kept safe.
-Replacement certificates/certified copies of results must be obtained directly from the Awarding Bodies and are expensive.
-The School is only legally obliged to keep any unclaimed certificates for a period of one year from the date of receipt so please ensure you claim your certificate(s)
+Replacement certificates/certified copies of results must be obtained by the student directly from the Awarding Bodies and are expensive (circa £40-50).
+NB: The School is only legally obliged to keep any unclaimed certificates for a period of one year from the date of receipt so please ensure you claim your certificate(s) as soon as possible after they are made available.